How to save backups to your FTP server

 You can save your backups to any FTP server you have access to.
 It can be another server than the one your WordPress is running on.
 The only requirement is that the FTP functions of PHP are enabled on that server.

-Please note: At the backup job, under the tab General you will find the section Backup File Creation.
+Please note: in the backup job, under the tab General you will find the section Backup File Creation.
 The Backup type has two options: Synchronize file by file to destination and Create a backup archive.
 When using an FTP server for your backups, it is not possible to use synchronization of files.

 To use an FTP server as backup destination, follow these steps: